apache/arrow/docs/source/python/extending_types.rst

 specific layer: :ref:`arrow-pycapsule-interface`.

-This Python interface ensures that different libraries that support the C Data interface can recognize each other objects and export Arrow data structures in a standard way.
+This Python interface ensures that different libraries that support the C Data interface can export Arrow data structures in a standard way and recognize each other's objects.

 If you have a library providing data structures that hold Arrow-compatible data under the hood, you can implement the following dunder methods on those objects: